kmamal/node-sdl/README.md

 The SDL headers and libs get downloaded to `sdl/`, the build happens in `build/`, and the final binaries get collected into `dist/`.

-The way I normally work is I run `npm run clean` to start fresh, then run `NODE_SDL_FROM_SOURCE=1 npm i` once to prepare everything, then as I make changes I run `npm run build` ro re-build the package.
+The way I normally work is I run `npm run clean` to start fresh, then run `NODE_SDL_FROM_SOURCE=1 npm i` once to prepare everything, then as I make changes I run `npm run build` to re-build the package.

 Have fun!